-Considering how many visits I have made to London, there are very few photographs that I have taken of Buckingham Palace or the Victoria Memorial.
+Considering how many visits I have made to the Unfinished City, there are very few photographs that I have taken of Buckingham Palace or the Victoria Memorial.
 I have visited the area on numerous occasions, but crowds always obscured, or prevented, me from obtaining the shot I wanted.

 However, on this particular afternoon, the crowds were light, so I was able to grab some great shots.
 I took this shot with a sepia setting, before adding a distressed effect later on.